IslamAlsawaftah/reading-notes/MVC-Cookies.md

 ### Cookie prefixes

-__Host-
+__Host

 If a cookie name has this prefix, it's accepted in a Set-Cookie header only if it's also marked with the Secure attribute, was sent from a secure origin, does not include a Domain attribute, and has the Path attribute set to /.
 This way, these cookies can be seen as "domain-locked".

-__Secure-
+__Secure

 If a cookie name has this prefix, it's accepted in a Set-Cookie header only if it's marked with the Secure attribute and was sent from a secure origin.
 This is weaker than the __Host- prefix.

 ### Automatic cookie removal

-There are a few reasons why a cookie might be automatically removed by the browser:
+There are a few reasons why a cookie might be automatically removed by the browser

 Session cookies are removed when the session is over (browser is closed).

 Persistent cookies are removed when the expiration date and time have been reached.

-If the browser’s cookie limit is reached, then cookies will be removed to make room for the most recently created cookie.
+If the browserâ€™s cookie limit is reached, then cookies will be removed to make room for the most recently created cookie.

 ### Subcookies

 Due to the cookie number limit, developers have come up with the idea of subcookies to increase the amount of storage available to them.
-Subcookies are name-value pairs stored within a cookie value and typically have a format similar to the following:
+Subcookies are name-value pairs stored within a cookie value and typically have a format similar to the following

 ```
 name=a=b&c=d&e=f&g=h